vuex-orm/vuex-orm/docs/guide/components/models.md

 For this example, User model has `id` and `name` fields.
 The key represents the name of the field (as database's column) and value represents its type of the field.
 The User model uses `this.attr()` for both id and name.
 This is the most generic type of the field and the argument is the default value that will be used when instantiating the model class.

-These fields are going to be attached as instance property when instantiating the model.
+These fields are going to be attached as instance properties when instantiating the model.

 ```js
 const user = new User({ id: 1, name: 'John Doe' })